-On our bus rides, my 13-year-old daughter was the youngest passenger, and most people chose to quietly sleep or read.
+Each way of our Bolt Bus trip, my 13-year-old daughter was the youngest passenger, and most people chose to quietly sleep or read.
 I think I could have happily brought my younger children on the bus so long as they were prepared to spend four hours in their seats playing Minecraft and not disturbing the other passengers.

 Disclosure: My daughter and I were given a complimentary ride on the Bolt Bus so we could review it for you.
 As always, my opinions are my own.